-So if you suspect that you have an overgrowth, the first place to look is your lifestyle to find what could have caused this imbalance.
+If you suspect that you have an overgrowth, the first place to look is your lifestyle to find what could have caused this imbalance.
 Antibiotics?
 Oral contraceptives?
 A diet high in sugar and carbohydrates?
 Alcohol and drugs?
 Stress?
 Or all of the above?
 Eliminating all of these risk factors is a crucial step in tackling your Candida problem.

 Is Candida Albicans Always A Bad Thing?

 So why is Candida a bad thing?
-Ordinarily it isn’t – the Candida Albicans population is kept under control by the friendly bacteria in your gut.
+Ordinarily it isn’t – the Candida albicans population is kept under control by the friendly bacteria in your gut.
 However, when your immune system is down, Candida starts to multiply and can quickly come to dominate.

-The overgrowth of Candida Albicans produces toxins that your body’s immune system can struggle to cope with, particularly if you are under stress or otherwise weakened.
+The overgrowth of Candida albicans produces toxins that your body’s immune system can struggle to cope with, particularly if you are under stress or otherwise weakened.
 The wide-ranging side effects of this battle range from headaches and fatigue to abdominal pain and depression.

 The occurrence of Candida overgrowth has been increasing rapidly over the last few decades.
 Our modern diet of processed food and sweets is partly to blame, along with the increased prevalence of obesity and diabetes, plus the much more frequent use of antibiotics.

 Candida Related Complex is a debilitating condition that prevents you from waking up strong, healthy, and bursting with energy.
 Fortunately, there are many things you can do to fight it.

 For lots more information on Candida albicans, take a look at our Ultimate Candida Diet treatment program.
 It includes detailed information on how Candida albicans changes its form to evade your immune system, and the best way for you to deal with that.